 There are two ways to do exhaust fan venting – the right way and the wrong way.
 We all love hot showers but the normal warm air and steam build up in a bathroom can be harmful.
-You need to get rid of it correctly.
+Especially in the Winter when all the windows stay closed.
+You need to get rid of this moisture correctly.

 ” … I would like to see if our bathroom exhaust fan can be replaced so it vents to the outside instead of the attic.”

 Obviously some people choose the easy way when installing a bathroom fan.
 That poor choice can be due to lack of knowledge, lack of skill, or other factors.

 If your exhaust fan vents into your attic, that isn’t good.
 The results can damage your home over time via wood rot and mold growth.